vbacollective/wasabi/docs/API_REFERENCE.md

 ## MQTT Client

-Wasabi includes a minimal MQTT 3.1.1 client that uses the existing WebSocket transport.
-This allows direct connection to MQTT brokers that support WebSocket listeners (e.g., Mosquitto, HiveMQ, AWS IoT).
+Wasabi includes an MQTT client that uses the existing WebSocket transport.
+It supports the full MQTT 3.1.1 specification with **MQTT 5 extensions**, including User Properties, Reason Codes, and metadata parsing.

 All MQTT functions share the same WebSocket connection handle.
 You must call `WebSocketConnect` with a WebSocket URL before using any MQTT function.

 > [!NOTE]
-> The MQTT client supports QoS 0 (at most once), QoS 1 (at least once), and QoS 2 (exactly once) for publishing, featuring an internal in-flight message queue, Packet ID generation, and full acknowledgment handshakes.
+> The MQTT client supports QoS 0 (at most once), QoS 1 (at least once), and QoS 2 (exactly once) for publishing, featuring an internal in‑flight message queue, Packet ID generation, and full acknowledgment handshakes.

 ### MqttConnect
 ```vb